Fika-SeniorProject/CMSI4071-Group12/documents/SoftwareDevelopmentPlan.md

 * Software Development Plan (SDP): [Delivery Date: 10/08/2025]
     * Outlines the development approach, resource allocation (hardware, software, human), and the high-level task schedule for the project development lifecycle.

-* Fika Minimum Viable Product (MVP): [Delivery Date: 11/05/2025]
+* Software Design Description Document (Architecture Section): [Delivery Date: 11/05/2025]
-    * A functional, publicly hosted version of the application using Vercel and Supabase.
-This version includes the core user flow: user Authentication (5.3.3), display of the Home Page and a basic Discover Page list (5.3.1.1), and a fundamental Cafe Page displaying static metadata.
+    * Presents the overall architecture of the software system as well as the details of the application's design.

+* Software Design Description Document (Detailed Section): [Delivery Date: 11/19/2025]
+    * This is the finalized, complete SDD, which expands upon the architectural design by providing the detailed design of all components and subsystems.
+It includes implementation specifics, data structures, and detailed interfaces, representing the Description phase of design where concepts are ready for implementation in code.

 * Fika Final Web Application: [Delivery Date: 12/10/2025]
     * The complete, production-ready web application meeting all functional requirements.
 This includes advanced features such as: